Where is Bear Valley Lodge located?

 You will fish for all 5 species of salmon, halibut, lingcod, steelhead, cutthroat trout and at least a dozen species of rockfish.
 Guests are encouraged to try their hand with the crew in crabbing and shrimping.

 How many guests do you have at one time?

-We usually plan for eight guests per week.
-Please call if you have a larger group and we will try to accommodate you.
+We usually plan for six guests per week.
+Please call if you have a larger group up to 12 people and we can accommodate.

 How do I get my fish home?

 Bear Valley's dockhands will vacuum pack, freeze, and pack your fish in airline-approved Wetlock boxes for your flight

 Yes, please join the crew and have some fun learning how they do it on the "Deadliest Catch".

 What kind of gear do you use?

 Bear Valley uses only the best gear.
 We buy new fishing tackle each season for you to use and stress the use of light and ultra-light tackle.
 It's easy to use and more fun than you can imagine!

 Do I need a fishing license?
 Where do I get one?